 Workplace explosions are another high risk for many employees who work at industrial sites.
 For example, sparks and molten material can travel more than 35 feet, which puts welders and other employees who regularly work with hot materials in constant danger of being burned.
 Explosions are also more likely to occur in food manufacturing businesses and chemical manufacturing plants, where even a small fire caused by a combustible material coming into contact with an ignition source can cause a primary explosion, which in turn can cause surrounding dust to become airborne.
 In many cases, the dust cloud itself then ignites, causing a secondary, and much more dangerous explosion, which could result in severe burns and in some tragic cases, death.

 Industrial accidents are notorious for resulting in catastrophic injuries.
-To ensure that you receive compensation for your own work-related injury, please call Lafferty, Gallagher & Scott, LLC at 419-241-5500 to speak with one of our dedicated attorneys about your case today.
+To ensure that you receive compensation for your own work-related injury, please call Lafferty, Gallagher & Scott, LLC to speak with one of our dedicated attorneys about your case today.